U.S. writer A.M. Homes denies Hilary Mantel literary treble

 But George has a murderous temper and when he loses control the two brothers are hurled into entirely new lives in which they must both seek absolution.

-Homes, whose first name is Amy, often laces her novels with violence, sex and black humour.
+Homes, whose first name is Amy, often laces her novels with violence, sex and black humor.

 EMOTIONAL SCIENCE-FICTION